-Do you know someone who needs help?
+Do you know someone that needs help?

 Watching someone you’re close to struggle with their mental health can be difficult.
 You might not know where to turn or what to do for the best, which can leave you feeling helpless.
 However, there are a number of practical things you can do to help.